Disease factsheet about pertussis

 Complications of pertussis include pneumonia, middle ear infection, loss of appetite, dehydration, seizures, brain disorders, hernias, rib fractures, rectal prolapse, episodes of cessation of breathing.
 Severe cases can lead to death.

-Fatalities caused by pertussis are most common in young infants, who die due to pneumonia or due to a lack of oxygen reaching the brain.
-Deaths are recorded every year in Europe, often are among infants who were too young to have been fully vaccinated.
+Fatalities caused by pertussis are most common in young infants, who die of pneumonia or due to a lack of oxygen reaching the brain.
+Deaths are recorded every year in Europe and often are among infants who were too young to have been fully vaccinated.
 Less than one child in every thousand will die due to pertussis, however in many instances pertussis is not recognised as the cause of death, so it is possible that pertussis is responsible for a higher number of deaths than actually recorded.
 Almost all deaths recorded in Europe are in infants younger than three months.
-Between 2007 and 2012, an average of nine deaths per year were reported.

 How common is pertussis in the EU?

-Every year approximately 15–20 000 cases of pertussis are reported in the EU/EEA, with some countries reporting significantly more cases than others.
+The latest figures for the number of cases of pertussis reported in the EU/EEA can be found in the ECDC Surveillance Atlas of Infectious Diseases.
 It is difficult to compare the frequency of pertussis in different countries, because different methodologies for the diagnosis of pertussis are used.
 Also, cough due to pertussis is often not recognised as such.
-The number of cases of pertussis reported to ECDC has been increasing since 2011, reaching approximately 45 000 cases in 2012.
+The number of cases of pertussis reported to ECDC has been increasing since 2011.

 Ways to catch pertussis